People's Revolutionary Army (Argentina): Operations in Tucumán and Buenos Aires

 After the return of Juan Perón to the presidency in 1973, the ERP shifted to a rural strategy designed to secure a large land area as a base of military operations against the Argentine state.
 The ERP leadership chose to send the Compania del Monte Ramón Rosa Jimenez (Ramón Rosa Jimenez Mountain Company) to the province of Tucumán at the edge of the long-impoverished Andean highlands in the northwest corner of Argentina.
 Many of the officers in the rural guerrilleros company were trained in Cuba.

 In July 2008, Cuban leader Fidel Castro admitted that he supported the guerrilla forces in South America: "The only place where we didn't attempt to promote a revolution was in Mexico.
 Everywhere else, without exception, we tried".
 Politician Gustavo Breide Obeid, who fought as an army captain against ERP guerrillas in Tucumán Province, claimed in 2007 that mercenaries from Jordan, Nicaragua and Angola served in the 'Ramón Rosa Jimenez' Mountain Company.
 By December 1974, the guerrillas numbered about 100 fighters, with a 400-person support network from the Montoneros.
 Led by Mario Roberto Santucho, they soon established control over a third of the province and organized a base of some 2,500 sympathizers.

-Santucho's armed guerrillas in the northwestern province of Tucuman never exceeded 300 in the first year of the campaign.
+Santucho's armed guerrillas in the northwestern province of Tucuman never exceeded 300 in the first year of Operativo Independencia.

 The growth in ERP strength in the northwest, together with an increase in urban violence carried out by the left-Peronist Montoneros following Perón's death in 1974, led the government of Isabel Perón to issue "annihilation decrees" and expand the military's powers to fight a counter-insurgency campaign in February 1975.
 In all, 83 servicemen and policemen were killed in fighting the left-wing guerrillas, between 1973 and 1974.